obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 - CodeBlock is a statement?
 - No Binder/Binding/BoundNode: internal Intermediate Representation (IR)?
 Incl.
 Symbols & lowering/rewriting etc.
 Analysis is done through the public SemanticModel.
 Symbols are also public.
-- Else /ElseIf is not a root-statement.
-Should not derive from Statement base?